Welcome!

 Key words: wildfire, GPS data, evacuation, human behavior

 Zhao, X., Xu, Y., Lovreglio, R., Kuligowski, E., Nilsson, D., Cova, T., Wu, A., Yan, X., Cao, Z. Estimating wildfire evacuation decision and departure timing using large-scale GPS data.
 [Download Preprint].
+Transportation research part D: transport and environment, 107, 103277.

 Understanding micromobility equity with open big data